Aayusha2055/sheenycare/_posts/2020-10-14-skin-care-routine-products-oily-skin.md

 But since the skin is ours, we have full power to take it under our control.
 And we can do it with a proper skin care routine for oily skin.

 # Skin Care Routine For Oily Skin
-The morning routine for people with oily skin is made up of four easy steps.
+The skin care routine for people with oily skin is made up of four easy steps.
 These steps will keep your skin healthy, clear, and shine-free.

 ## Step 1: Cleanse: